Find Affordable College Courses

 Read More…

-University of Illinois at Urbana-Champaign ranked #9 on this year’s Most Popular Physical Sciences Master’s Degree Schools in the Great Lakes Region list.
-Located in the city of Champaign, UIUC is a public school with a fairly large student population.
+With a ranking of #9, University of Illinois at Urbana-Champaign did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 Women make up 34% of the physical sciences majors at the school.